-The Indiana Riverboat Gaming Act, as amended (the "Indiana Act"), allows up to thirteen commercial (non-tribal) casinos in the State of Indiana.
-Specifically, the IGC has awarded: (i) owner's licenses for the operation of five riverboat casinos in counties contiguous to Lake Michigan in northern Indiana, as well as five riverboat casinos in counties contiguous to the Ohio River in southern Indiana; (ii) one operating agent contract permitting a private company to operate a land based casino in French Lick, Indiana; and (iii) two gambling game licenses for the operation of slots-only casinos at Indiana's two pari-mutuel horse racing tracks.
-In 2019, the Indiana General Assembly passed legislation that will allow one of the owner's licenses allocated to one of the riverboats currently located in a county contiguous to Lake Michigan in northern Indiana to be relocated to a land based casino in Terre Haute, Indiana.
-The same legislation allows the holder of another of the riverboat casino licenses located in northwest Indiana to move to a land based location, still located in a county contiguous to Lake Michigan, in Gary, Indiana.
+The Indiana Riverboat Gaming Act ("Riverboat Act") and the Gambling Games at Racetracks Act, together and as amended (the "Indiana Acts"), allow up to thirteen commercial (non-tribal) casinos in the State of Indiana.
+Specifically, the IGC has presently authorized: (i) owner's licenses for the operation of four riverboat casinos in counties contiguous to Lake Michigan in northern Indiana, as well as five riverboat casinos in counties contiguous to the Ohio River in southern Indiana; (ii) one operating agent contract permitting a private company to operate a land based casino in French Lick, Indiana; and (iii) two gambling game licenses for the operation of land based casinos at Indiana's two pari-mutuel horse racing tracks.
+In 2019, the Indiana General Assembly passed legislation that allowed one of the owner's licenses allocated to one of the riverboats currently located in a county contiguous to Lake Michigan in northern Indiana to be relocated to a land based casino in Terre Haute, Indiana.
+The same legislation allowed the holder of another of the riverboat casino licenses located in northwest Indiana to move to a land based location, still located in a county contiguous to Lake Michigan, in Gary, Indiana.

 In 2015, Indiana enacted legislation that would have allowed both racinos to begin offering live table games after March 1, 2021.
 However, the legislation enacted in 2019 (as noted above) enabled the racinos to begin offering live table games on January 1, 2020, which both locations implemented at that time.
 The 2015 legislation also authorized an increase of each racino's maximum size to 2,200 gambling games (beginning on January 1, 2021), while imposing a cap on the size of all other casino properties that is equal to the greatest number of gambling games offered by the applicable casino property since January 1, 2007.
-The 2015 legislation permitted riverboat owners to relocate the owner's gaming operation from a riverboat facility to an inland facility, provided such inland facility is, among other things, located on a parcel that is adjacent to the dock site of the licensed owner's riverboat.
+The 2015 legislation permitted riverboat owners to relocate an owner's gaming operation from a riverboat facility to an inland facility, provided such inland facility is, among other things, located on a parcel that is adjacent to the dock site of the licensed owner's riverboat.
 Any such inland casino is subject to the same gambling game cap applicable to the riverboat.
 Since passage of the 2015 legislation, the IGC has demonstrated a willingness to consider and approve requests to relocate certain gaming devices to off-riverboat locations that are adjacent to still-functioning riverboat casinos, thus enabling partial land-based gaming without relocating the entire gaming facility to land.

 In 2015, Public Law 255-2015 specified a process for entering into tribal-state compacts concerning Indian Gaming, a procedure not previously contemplated under Indiana law.
 Prior to that, in May of 2012, the Pokagon Band of Potawatomi Indians (the "Band") submitted to the Bureau of Indian Affairs a fee-to-trust application to take 165 acres of land in South Bend into trust.
 In 2017, the Band opened a Class II gaming facility in South Bend, Indiana.
 In 2019, the Band began negotiations with the State of Indiana to enter into a tribal-state compact for Class III gaming at the facility in South Bend, Indiana.
-Any tribal-state compact that may be entered into between the Band and the State of Indiana, must be ratified by the Indiana General Assembly.
+In April of 2021, the Indiana General Assembly passed legislation to ratify and codify a tribal-state compact negotiated between the Band and the State of Indiana.
+In May of 2021, it was announced that the Band had finalized and executed the compact with the State.